marloncz/tensorflow-certificate/README.md

 # Tensorflow Certificate

 This repo contains a core preparation of relevant components for the tensorflow certificate.
-This repo was forked from https://github.com/https-deeplearning-ai/tensorflow-1-public.
+This repo is based on https://github.com/https-deeplearning-ai/tensorflow-1-public.

 ## Local Setup